mloubout/SC20Paper/paper.md

     \tau = \begin{bmatrix}\tau_{xx}(t, x, y) & \tau_{xy}(t, x, y)\\\tau_{xy}t, x, y) & \tau_{yy}(t, x, y)\end{bmatrix}.
 ```

 The discretization of such a set of coupled PDEs requires five equations in two dimensions (two equations for the particle velocity and three for stress) and nine equations in three dimensions (three particle velocities and six stress equations).
-However the mathematical definition only requires two coupled vector/tensor-valued equations for any number of dimensions.
+However, the mathematical definition only requires two coupled vector/tensor-valued equations for any number of dimensions.
 We extend the previously scalar-only capabilities of Devito to vector and second-order tensors and allow a straightforward and mathematical definition of high-dimensional PDEs such as the elastic wave equation in Eq #elas1\.

 ### Vectorial and tensorial API

-Once again, based on `sympy`, we augmented the symbolic interface to vectorial and tensorial object to allow for a straightforward definition of equations such as the elastic wave-equation, as well as computational fluid dynamics equations.
+Once again, based on `Sympy`, we augmented the symbolic interface to vectorial and tensorial object to allow for a straightforward definition of equations such as the elastic wave-equation, as well as computational fluid dynamics equations.
 The extended API defines two new types, `VectorFunction` (and `VectorTimeFunction`) for vectorial objects such as the particle velocity, and `TensorFunction` (and `TensorTimeFunction`) for second-order tensor objects (matrices) such as the stress.
 These new objects are constructed the exact same way as the scalar `Function` objects and automatically implement staggered grid and staggered finite-differences with the possibility of half-node averaging.
 This new extended API now allows users to define the elastic wave-equation in four lines as follows:

-### Elastic modelling

 ```python
 v = VectorTimeFunction(name='v', grid=model.grid, space_order=so, time_order=1)